Kerem-Haeger/dog_booking_system/FEATURES.md

   - View their full grooming schedule
   - Access pet profiles for upcoming appointments
 - **Voucher System**: Introduce a system for special offers (e.g., birthday vouchers) with optional discount codes that can be tracked and managed by managers.
+- **Website Implementation**: In future iterations, the login process could be redesigned as an "on-site" feature, for example by integrating a modal-style login or an overlay directly within the main website layout, allowing a smoother, more seamless user experience.

 These features are intentionally modular and designed for future scalability.